-The Habit: At the start of the new year, review your goals and automatically increase whatever you’re saving by 2% to account for inflation, Egan says.
+The Habit: At the start of the new year, review your goals and consider automatically increasing whatever you’re saving by 2% to account for inflation, Egan says.
 Although inflation might vary from year to year, the Federal Reserve tries to keep inflation as close to 2% as possible.

 2. The Resolution: Fund your IRAs.

-If not, then try to max it out by Tax Day: April 15, 2016.1 If you can afford to fully fund your IRA in one contribution, do so as quickly as possible; it will give the most amount of money the most amount of time in the market.
+If you didn’t max it out, then consider maxing it out by Tax Day: April 18, 2017.1 If you can afford to fully fund your IRA in one contribution, do so as quickly as possible; it will give the most amount of money the most amount of time in the market.
 While people often delay their IRA contributions until the following April (simply because tax time is when they’re thinking about it), it’s best to fund in January, Egan says.
 Why?
-Every month earlier that you can get in the market is 1/12th of the year’s worth of growth.
+Every month earlier that you can get in the market is one-twelfth of the year’s worth of growth.

-Once you’ve fully funded your 2015 IRA, start funding your 2016 IRA immediately and aim to max out by December 2016.
+Once you’ve fully funded your 2016 IRA, consider funding your 2017 IRA immediately and aim to max out by December 2017.
 If you can fund the full $5,500 all at once, do so.
 If not, you have from mid-April to December—almost eight months—to reach it.
 That’s approximately $685 a month.
-By maxing out by December 2016, you’ll be able to start funding your 2017 IRA in January 2017, giving you more time in the market.
+By maxing out by December 2017, you’ll be able to start funding your 2018 IRA in January 2018, giving you more time in the market.

-If you have already maxed out your 2015 IRA, start saving toward hitting the maximum for your 2016 contribution.
-Again, if you can max out your 2016 IRA in January 2016, do so in order to give your money the most time in the market.
-If not, aim to max out by December 2016.
+If you have already maxed out your 2016 IRA, consider saving toward hitting the maximum for your 2017 contribution.
+Again, if you can max out your 2017 IRA in January 2017, do so in order to give your money the most time in the market.
+If not, aim to max out by December 2017.
 That gives you 12 months to reach the maximum, which is around $460 a month if you’re trying to reach $5,500.

-The Habit: Using the examples above, determine how much you plan to contribute to your IRA each month in 2016.
-Then, fund your IRA as if it were a required monthly bill—set up auto-deposit so that the money comes directly out of your bank account each month.
+The Habit: Using the examples above, determine how much you plan to contribute to your IRA each month in 2017.
+Then, consider funding your IRA as if it were a required monthly bill—set up auto-deposit so that the money comes directly out of your bank account each month.
 Bonus: Set a monthly calendar reminder to contribute any spare money you have leftover from your budget.